Alkalihalobacillus pseudofirmus

 Bacillus pseudofirmus is a facultative anaerobe bacterium.
-It is a gram positive, alkaliphilic and alkalitolerant, aerobic endospore-forming bacteria.
+It is a gram positive, alkaliphilic and alkalitolerant, aerobic endospore-forming bacterium.

 In 2019, it was found in a hyperalkaline spring in Zambales (Philippines) a bacterial consortium of a strain of Bacillus pseudofirmus with Bacillus agaradhaerens that can biodegrade LDPE plastic.

 This species has been recently transferred into the genus Alkalihalobacillus.
 The correct nomenclature is Alkalihalobacillus pseudofirmus.